jonatasbaldin/jonatasbaldin.github.io/about.md

 Hi there!
 I'm **Jonatas Baldin** and this is my personal space to share what I'm doing and what I want to do.

-I'm 24 years old (now I need to remember updating this every year...).
-I was born in Brazil and I'm currently living in Cape Town, South Africa.
-I chose to write primarily in English because I can reach a lot more than Brazilian Portuguese.
+I'm 25 years old (now I need to remember updating this every year...).
+I was born in Brazil and I'm currently living there, after a period of digital nomadism and living in Cape Town.

-I'm a software developer, infrastructure administrator, coffee & wine lover and currently bringing life back to my garden.
+I'm a software and infrastructure engineer, focused in Python and Golang.
+I'm also into coffee, wine, running and plants 🌱

 Besides working, I also **love** giving talks, attending to conferences and even help organizing them.
 You can take look at the communities sections in my [CV]({{ site.url }}/cv.html ).